epidrome/cover-card/README.md

 You can [inspect a working example of the configuration file](https://github.com/epidrome/home/blob/master/_config.yml).

+### Updates

+Please note that the theme is currently in beta, so some updates at the [master branch](https://github.com/epidrome/cover-card/tree/master) might break your site.
+Don't panic!

+You can visit [releases](https://github.com/epidrome/cover-card/releases) and check for bugs and new features.

+If you wish to keep your theme frozen and not receive updates, then you can [revert your remote_theme to the last known good configuration](https://github.com/benbalter/jekyll-remote-theme) by pointing to [a particular commit](https://github.com/epidrome/cover-card/commits/master).

 ### Expert options

 You can find and locally overide advanced options (custom domain name, extra social icons, font styles) for this theme in the documentation (readme) at the [master branch](https://github.com/epidrome/cover-card/tree/master).